POWERFULMOVES/PMOVES-pinokio/CATACLYSM_STUDIOS_INC/PMOVES-PROVISIONS/docker-stacks/jellyfin-ai/jellyfin-ai-media-stack-guide.md

    ```sql
    -- Use supabase-setup.sql content
    ```
-3. Update your .env file with the project credentials
+3. Update your .env file with the project credentials, including Jellyfin credentials or an API key.

 ### Neo4j Configuration